mobolic/django-session-cleanup/README.rst

 A periodic task for removing expired Django sessions from the django_session table

-For projects that use the ``django.contrib.sessions.backends.cached_db`` or ``django.contrib.sessions.backends.db`` session engines, the ``django_session`` table can get quite large after a while.
+For projects that use the ``cached_db`` or ``db`` session engines, the ``django_session`` table can get quite large after a while.

 Django provides the 'cleanup' management command for deleting expired sessions from this table but you have to either run this command manually or set-up a cron job.

 Django Session Cleanup provides a periodic task for `Celery <http://celeryproject.org/>`_ that will delete expired sessions on a weekly basis.

 Usage
 -----